bosioF/bosioF/README.md

 # 💫 About Me:
 <br>I'm a 16-year-old passionate about cybersecurity.
-I'm constantly working to expand my skills and knowledge in this field.
 I actively participate in CTFs and engage with platforms like Hack The Box, TryHackMe and Olicyber's training portal to improve my practical skills.
-Always eager to learn, I’m committed to growing as a cybersecurity enthusiast and practitioner.
+My dream is to join TeamItaly and i'm constantly working in order to achieve this.

 <img src="https://raw.githubusercontent.com/FedeBosio279/ocbadge/main/card.svg"/>